-We are investigating the current practice of offering and administering direct payments for people who lack capacity.
+This study investigated the practice of offering and administering direct payments for people who lack capacity.

 Direct payments can be made to other people as well as the service carer - for example, a carer or trusted family member - on behalf of the person lacking capacity.
 These 'suitable persons' manage the direct payment account for the service user with their best interests at the centre of all decisions.

-We want to find out how direct payments are being offered and managed by these groups of people:
+We wanted to find out how direct payments are being offered and managed by these groups of people:

 - practitioners who deal with direct payments through their work